 The Company files tax returns as prescribed by the tax laws of the jurisdiction in which they operate.
 In the normal course of business, the Company is subject to examination of Federal and state jurisdiction where applicable based on the statute of limitations that apply in each jurisdiction.
-As of December 31, 2023, open years related to the federal and state Jurisdictions are 2022, 2021, & 2020.
-The company has no open tax audits with any taxing authority as of December 31, 2023.
+As of December 31, 2024, open years related to the federal and state Jurisdictions are 2023, 2022, and 2021.
+Since the Company was not a taxable entity prior to reincorporation, examination of returns for years prior to 2017 will not result in changes to tax liability or benefit.
+The company has no open tax audits with any taxing authority as of December 31, 2024.

-The Company had no uncertain tax positions at December 31, 2023.
+The Company had no uncertain tax positions at December 31, 2024.